crescentrose/crescentro.se/content/posts/writing-drivers/index.md

 This... works!
 Of course, we send no more color frames to the device, so we won't get any more interrupts, but we now have two threads, one which we can use to change the colors shown, and another which we can use to read the interrupts.

 There are some quirks with this device: it seems to require a steady stream of color frames, otherwise it reverts to "offline mode" as it does not receive any new frames from the host, and the first frame's brightness is significantly lower than the brightness of future frames.
 Not to mention that, despite what the official protocol documentation would have you believe, the colors seem to be in GRB instead of RGB format, and if you make the device _too bright_, it will just hard-reset after a couple of seconds.
-That is, I suppose, a part of the joy of working with _weird tech_.
+That is, I suppose, a part of the joy of coding.

 But this small proof of concept shows that writing simple device drivers is not all that hard, and that 50 lines of code can bring you quite far.
 Over the next few weeks I hope to polish up my proof of concept, make a small GUI for it, pack it up and share it with the two other Linux users who own this dumb thing.
 And I'm happy to have learned the basics of reverse-engineering a simple USB device driver, and using that as a foundation for writing my own.
 Even if I could have just asked for the spec earlier and not fussed with it.